Ted Christopher: Racing career

-In addition to his racing in the Modifieds and Busch North/K&N East, he also attempted numerous Winston/Nextel Cup, Busch Series, and Craftsman Truck Series races in the 2000s.
+In addition to his racing in the Modifieds and Busch North/K&N East, Christopher also attempted numerous Winston/Nextel Cup, Busch Series, and Craftsman Truck Series races in the 2000s.
 He attempted and qualified for his first Cup race at Watkins Glen in 1999.
 His last Cup race came in the 2006 Sylvania 300 and last attempt in the 2009 Lenox Industrial Tools 301 for Kirk Shelmerdine.

 In the NASCAR Busch Series, Christopher competed part-time in 1998 with Marsh Racing, competing in three races for the team.
 Driving the No. 13 Whelen Engineering Chevrolet, Christopher posted the best finish of tenth at Nazareth.
 In 1999, the team attempted twelve races, again with Christopher driving the car.
 The team would make five races and posted the best finish of eighth at Nazareth.

-He also competed for the then new team of Michael Waltrip Racing, competing in three races with the team at Loudon, Watkins Glen, and the inaugural race at Memphis.
-The last race he competed in was at Nazareth in 2001 with Richard Childress Racing in the All-Star car 21 Rockwell Automation Chevy.
+Christopher also competed for the then new team of Michael Waltrip Racing, competing in three races with the team at Loudon, Watkins Glen, and the inaugural race at Memphis.
+The last race he competed in was at Nazareth in 2001 with Richard Childress Racing in the All-Star car No. 21 Rockwell Automation Chevy.
 He finished nineteenth two laps down from the winner Greg Biffle.